nckgreene/bcs.github.io/index.md

 </p>

 ### BCS prediction from images
+Some approaches have used active shape models based on appearance (cite) or contour (Weber et al., 2020).
 Previous image-based systems have BCS from images with external information (such as x, y. and z) or from depth images (cite).